 How We Achieved Debt Freedom in Two Years

 To achieve debt freedom, we took two steps: cut our expenses and increased our income.
 Cutting our expenses and increasing our income at the same time meant we had more money to apply to our debt, so we paid it off faster than if we had only used one of those two strategies.

 1. PF knowledge: On a daily basis, we read and connect with others in personal finance to learn more about minimizing expenses to free up cash to pay off debt.

-4. Shopping ban for clothing: We haven’t purchased clothes for two years while we were getting out of debt.
+4. Shopping ban for clothing: We hadn’t purchased clothes for two years while we were getting out of debt.

 5. Cutting cable: We did this several years ago and haven’t looked back.
 In January 2016, we cut Amazon and Netflix, too.

 6. Coupon clipping: We clipped coupons for fresh berries from Driscoll’s.
 We used the grocery coupon app Ibotta to clip coupons; sign up here (aff) and use Referral Code rnkaeoy to get $10 just for signing up.